 A look at UN peacekeeping missions as US seeks cuts

-Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions i... .
-FILE - In this Tuesday, Aug.
-22, 2006 file photo, UN troops seen on patrol in the city of Kinshasa, Republic of Congo.
+Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions in U.N. peacekeeping missions in some of the world's most dangerous places.
+The U.N.
+Security Council is meeting Thursday on the issue at the United States' request.

 Comments